zioalex/AI4you/_posts/2025-08-08_Trello_Thunderbird_extension_with_warp_presentation.md

 backgroundImage: url('https://marp.app/assets/hero-background.svg')
 ---

-# Building a Thunderbird-Trello Integration Extension: Manual vs. Warp AI Development
+# Building a Thunderbird-Trello Integration Extension:
+## Manual vs. Warp agentic Development

-### A Python Developer's Journey into JavaScript Extension Development
+A Python Developer's Journey into JavaScript Extension Development

-**From 3 Days of Learning + Coding to 15 Minutes with AI**
+**From 5 Days of Learning + Coding to 23 Minutes with AI**

 ---